Skip to main content

 Access

 Before Jesus died, the veil in the temple separated humanity from God's holy presence.
 Only the high priest could enter the Holy of Holies once a year.
 But when Jesus shed His blood, that veil was torn from top to bottom (Mat 27:51).
+The blood is your passport into the presence of God.

 Therefore, brethren, having boldness to enter the Holiest by the blood of Jesus, by a new and living way which He consecrated for us, through the veil, that is, His flesh… (Heb 10:19–20).

 Through His blood, we now have direct access to the Father.
 We don't need a human mediator - no priest or any man, because Jesus Christ is our high priest.
 We don't need rituals or sacrifices.
 We can come boldly before the throne of grace (Heb 4:16).
-This access is not limited to pastors, priests, or 'spiritual elites'.
+This access is not limited to pastors, priests or 'spiritual elites'.
 Every believer, no matter their past, has the right to step into God's presence because of the blood of Jesus.

 Through the blood of Jesus I have access into the presence of Almighty God, into the holiest place of the universe (Heb 12:24).